abhay-korti/YTDataScraper/README.md

 Purpose:

-The purpose of this WebScraper is to gather the following information from a given YouTube link in the sheet ().
+The purpose of this WebScraper is to gather the following information from a given YouTube link in any given sheet.
 - Channel Name
 - Video Title
 - Views of the video